The Gift of Game: Background

+Composition

+Musically, The Gift of Game has been described as rap rock, rap metal, nu metal, and alternative metal.

 Reception

 Steve Huey at AllMusic described the album as "similar to many other rap-inflected alternative metal albums in that it concentrates on sound over structure, creating macho, aggressive grooves with grinding, noisily textured guitars and the underlying feel of squared-off hip-hop beats".
 Huey argued that despite signs of Limp Bizkit's "juvenile humor", the album "shows promise".
 April Long of NME criticized the album for its generic guitar riffs, and containing "some of the most Neanderthal lyrics ever written".

 About the album's lyrics, Shifty Shellshock said: "We're just having a good time.
 We're not like political or anything.
 I can be very sarcastic just like a little punk, we talk a lot of trash.
 We have some points, like 'learn from your mistakes', 'check yourself', you know, 'don't get taken advantage of'.
 Real simple things, nothing too overwhelming".
+In 2025, Rae Lemeshow-Barooshian of Loudwire included the album in her list of "the top 50 nu-metal albums of all time".